Adjustable Speed Drives

 - Simple to install.
 No special wiring or training.

 - Use adjustable speed drives anywhere on machine.
 Accepts input to 2,000 RPM.
-Ideal secondary controller.
+Ideal as a secondary controller.

 - Delivers constant torque throughout the speed range.